-2-in-1 convertible laptops have increased in popularity as they're versatile devices that can adapt to different uses.
-There are many types of 2-in-1s, including laptops with 360-degree hinges, tablets with a kickstand and detachable keyboard, and even newer models with dual screens.
-Of course, choosing one will depend on your needs, so we've put together a list of various laptops to help you make a buying decision.
+2-in-1 convertible laptops have become popular as they're versatile devices that adapt to different uses.
+When looking for the best 2-in-1 laptops, you'll notice many types, including laptops with 360-degree hinges, tablets with a kickstand and detachable keyboard, and even newer models with dual screens.
+Of course, choosing one will depend on your needs, so we've compiled a list of various laptops to help you decide.

-We've tested over 70 laptops, and below you'll find our recommendations for the best convertible laptops you can buy.
+We've tested over 105 laptops, and below are our recommendations for the best convertible laptops you can buy.
 You can also check out our picks for the best laptops, the best Chromebooks, and the best business laptops.

 You can get the Surface Go 3 with an Intel Pentium Gold or Core i3 CPU.
 Both are fine for simple tasks like web browsing, emails, and video playback, but don't expect to do anything remotely intensive.
-If your budget allows, we highly recommend getting a model with 8GB of memory, as you'll get a much smoother experience with fewer slowdowns when multitasking.
-Battery life isn't that great; it lasts about seven hours of light use or a little over three hours of video playback.
-You can charge the device via its USB-C port, but you'd lose the only USB port available, which means you'll likely need a dock.
+If your budget allows, we recommend getting a model with 8GB of memory, as you'll get a much smoother experience when multitasking.
+The 8GB model costs around $500 USD, so you can expect to spend a little over $600 factoring in the keyboard.
+The battery lasts about seven hours of light use, which is short compared to clamshell laptops but not bad for a 10-inch tablet.
+Port selection is limited; you only get one USB-C, a headphone jack, and a proprietary Surface Connect charging port.

 Unfortunately, while the speakers get reasonably loud, they don't have much bass and sound unnatural, so you're better off using headphones if you want the best audio experience.
 Wireless headphones, to be exact, because this device doesn't have a 3.5mm headphone jack and doesn't come with a USB-C audio adapter.
 The keyboard is included in the box, although it feels pretty cramped, meaning it isn't the best for typing long essays.